cjolowicz/cookiecutter-hypermodern-python/docs/guide.md

 ### The typeguard session

 [Typeguard] is a runtime type checker and [pytest] plugin.
-It can type-check function calls during test runs via an [import hook](https://docs.python.org/3/reference/import.html#import-hooks).
+It can type-check function calls during test runs via an [import hook].

 Typeguard checks that arguments passed to functions match the type annotations of the function parameters,